-Typography is a very special art.
-The typeface, size, spacing, the mix of colors, intensity, fonts, the fluidity or austerity all convey a message, create a mood, make a statement.
-The aim: to appeal!
-Whatever the message may be, subtle or bold, a proverb or a motto, typography stands out.
 Typography makes an impression by definition.
-As such, it can easily add a touch of style when used in an eclectic way as decorative means.
-More importantly, it can add a very personal touch in any interior, especially when it is a message or a quote that is of meaning to you.
+The typeface, size, spacing, the mix of colors, intensity, fonts, the fluidity or austerity, the orientation and placement all convey a message, create a mood, make a statement.
+The aim: to convey a message in an appealing way!
+As such, it can easily add a sense of style when used in an eclectic way as decorative means.
+More importantly, typography in home decorating can add a very personal touch in any interior, especially when it is a message or a quote that is of meaning to you.

 Typography highlights may be small and subtle, i.e. a cookie jar with a label or big and bold as a furniture piece, i.e. a coffee table or a chair.
 You may even use a stencil kit to add your very own typography touch to your old coffee table or your bed’s wooden headboard.
 I haven’t actually used such a kit myself yet, but I’m seriously considering it.
 (If you have used one, please share the details below in the comment section).

-The main thing to keep in mind is that typography may emphasize and complement a space in a most appealing way, as long as you keep the balance.
+The main thing to keep in mind is that typography may emphasize and complement a space in a most appealing way, as long as you keep a balance.
 Too much of it and it can go seriously wrong, resulting in dressing-down your space.
 That’s definitely not something you want.
 And you can easily go overboard with it.
-Therefore, balance it out with some negative space.
-In any case, don’t forget that sometimes, all it takes is to frame your favorite motto in a large print to add that personal touch!
+Therefore, balance it out with some negative space and a lot of artwork to keep it looking more edgy.
+An analogy to keep in mind as a rule of thumb is three to one (3:1) or higher.